DavidBM/ion-binary-rs/README.md

 - When parsing/decoding you can add shared tables for binary blobs that doesn't have all the required symbols.

 We have implemented the whole amazon ion test-suite for parsing.
-Encoding and Hashing testing is feature complete but we are working in expading the coverage, we would appreciate any bug you can report.
+Encoding and Hashing fully tested.
+We are working in expading the coverage.
+We would appreciate any bug you can report.
 You can check all the test for examples.

 ## Example